ZlatnPlaybook1/Computer-Vision/README.md

 The project utilizes the following datasets:

 1. **Plant Disease Detection Dataset**: Includes labeled images of diseased and healthy plants.
-2. **Wildlife Monitoring Dataset**: Contains images of various wildlife species in natural habitats.
-3. **Pollution Detection Dataset**: Features labeled images indicating the presence or absence of pollution.

 All datasets are sourced from publicly available repositories and processed to fit the project requirements.